-This Soft Pretzel Bites with Smoked Gouda Cheese Dip recipe = pure happiness. 🥨
+This Soft Pretzel Bites with Smoked Gouda Cheese Dip recipe = pure happiness. 🥨🫕

 Easy Soft Pretzel Bites with Smoked Gouda Cheese Dip Recipe

-Making homemade pretzel dough from scratch may sound intimidating, but I promise you it couldn’t be an easier process!
-It’s a perfect recipe to make with your kids, limited ingredients, and much tastier (and healthier) than the cardboard-like pretzels you can find in the frozen aisle at the grocery store.
+Making homemade pretzel dough from scratch may sound intimidating, but I promise you, it couldn’t be an easier process!
+It’s a perfect recipe to make with your kids, with limited ingredients, and much tastier (and healthier) than the cardboard-like pretzels you can find in the frozen aisle at the grocery store.

 How to Make Soft Pretzel Bites